Glenn McCarthy: Early life

-McCarthy was born in Beaumont, Texas, almost seven years after the discovery of oil at Spindletop.
+McCarthy was born on December 25, 1907, in Beaumont, Texas, almost seven years after the discovery of oil at Spindletop.
 His father, Will McCarthy, worked in the oil fields and from the age of eight, the younger McCarthy served the roughnecks as a waterboy for 50 cents per day.
 During an oil drilling boom near Houston, Texas, the family moved to the city where his father gained employment.
 When he was 17, McCarthy enlisted in the U.S. Navy and returned to San Jacinto High School.
 He attended Tulane University on a football scholarship but injured his leg.
 He later attended Texas A&M University and Rice University, then dropped out of college and ventured into business.
 When he was 23, McCarthy married 16-year-old Faustine Lee, whose father William Lee was a partner in Yount-Lee Oil Company.
 McCarthy later claimed he had less than $1.50 to his name when he got married.